CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 Scratch disk area is recommended as it is by default much larger than other areas, like user's home area.
 Also you can request even bigger scratch quota if the default is not enough.
 For more datails about Puhti disk areas see [Computing disk environment](../../computing/disk.md)

-An example how to create a new directory xferdir for the data under project 2000012's scracth area:
+An example how to create a new directory xferdir for the data under project 2000012's scratch area:
 ```text
 mkdir /scratch/project_2000012/xferdir
 ```